Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Real-data example: Gender gap in ICU data

-The index number problem reflects that the two reference choices for the OBD could yield two different sets of values for the explained and unexplained components.
-We are not aware of an illustration in the literature that the two OBD directions can lead to \emph{substantively} different conclusions.
+The index number problem reflects that the two reference choices for the (N)OBD could yield two different sets of values for the explained and unexplained components.
+We are not aware of an illustration in the literature that the two directions (for either the OBD or NOBD) can lead to \emph{substantively} different conclusions.
 We supply such an illustration next for a real-data analysis in healthcare.
-In \cref{appendix:us_labor_force}, we provide a second illustration, which arises from analyzing differences in income as well as health insurance status using U.S.\ Census data.

-\textbf{Data.} To construct an example, we examine data from the PhysioNet cohort of intensive care unit (ICU) patients collected for a study of in-hospital mortality \citep{goldberger2000physiobank}.
+\textbf{Data.} To construct an example, we examine data from the PhysioNet cohort of intensive care unit (ICU) patients collected for a study of in-hospital mortality \citep{goldberger2000physiobank}, where the outcome $Y$ is binary, indicating whether the patient died in the hospital or not.
 The dataset contains routine measurements taken at admission, including heart rate (HR), mean arterial pressure, temperature, and urine output.
-These values are recorded for every patient at the time of entry into the unit and provide a description of their initial physiological state.
+These values are recorded for every patient at the time of entry into the ICU and provide a description of their initial physiological state.
+To simulate various real-data analyses where practitioners might have access to only a subset of these patients, we construct $139$ versions of this dataset with various patient subsets; see \cref{appendix:icu_details}.
+For reference groups, we consider males and females.